davatorium/rofi/doc/rofi-theme.5.markdown

  * `italic`: put the highlighted text in script type (slanted).
  * `underline`: put a line under the highlighted text.
  * `strikethrough`: put a line through the highlighted text.
- * `small caps`: emphasise the text using capitalization.

-> For some reason `small caps` does not work on some systems.

 ## Line style